Frequently Asked Questions

 How is the Hebrew language incorporated into the curriculum?

 The Hebrew language, Jewish culture, history, rituals and tradition form the core of our Jewish studies program.
-In the pre-school and Kindergarten, children hear and practice the language by learning Hebrew vocabulary and songs, with a formal hour of Hebrew beginning daily in TK.
+In the pre-school and Kindergarten, children hear and practice the language by learning Hebrew vocabulary and songs, with a formal hour of Hebrew beginning daily in E4.
 As each student’s abilities develop, lessons expand to include reading, writing, and conversing in Hebrew.
 Hebrew is taught in functional, conversational form.
 Our comprehensive approach to Hebrew language training serves our graduates very well as they begin studying other foreign languages in upper schools.

 How is Judaism integrated into the Ilan Ramon Day School program?